 CEO at Pets at Home Group PLC, Peter Pritchard explained to the BBC’s Today Programme that “The pet care market has been incredibly strong throughout and I think that tells you an awful lot about people’s relationships with their pets and the roles that pets play in people’s lives.”
 He added that “more people have considered having a pet because their lives have changed and they are at home more often.”

 Although, some families with children (17%) struggled with their new pet acquisition as providing training proved to be more challenging than expected while 38% of new pet owners said that having a new pet was similar to having a baby.
+Some people also looked for reptiles for sale, and although many are easy to care for with just a special diet to keep in mind, in certain cases an adjustment to the daily routine at home needed to be made.

 The survey from PFMA as at March 2021 shows that the UK presently has 34 million pets.